Imaginings

-Studying Scientists in their Natural Habitat
+Studying Scientists in Their Natural Habitat

 Tracing Landscape Change through Dung Beetles

-In some ways, the dung beetles and I had a lot in common!
+By Olea Morris: In some ways, the dung beetles and I had a lot in common!
 Working as a volunteer on a farm in the highlands of Veracruz, Mexico, I was assigned the very unglamorous but important role of tending to the manure of the animals raised there.

 Insect Portrait: The Dung Beetle

 By Olea Morris The family of insects known as “dung beetle,” or escarabajos del estiercol, is a diverse one—even amongst those that make the same misty cloud forests of Mexico their home.
-Some, like Onthophagus corrosus, are jet black and no bigger than the… Continue Reading “Insect Portrait: The Dung Beetle”
+Some, like Onthophagus corrosus, are jet black and no bigger than the fingernail of a pinky finger, while others, like Phanaeus endymion, have…

 The Strong Who Inspire: A Poem in Memory of Rachel Carson

 This short guest post by award-winning nature writer Ellery Akers commemorates one of the worlds greatest conservationists and our intitute’s namesake, Rachel Carson.
 Carson died on 14 April 1964 at the age of 56.
-The poem, taken from Ellery’s new book Swerve: Environmentalism, Feminism,… Continue Reading “The Strong Who Inspire: A Poem in Memory of Rachel Carson”
+The poem, taken from Ellery’s new book Swerve: Environmentalism, Feminism, and Resistance, has been reprodced here with her kind permission.
+By…

 Mosquitopia?
 Could We or Should We Eradicate Mosquitos: A Short Film